robotics-4-all/dFlow/README.md

 ### Dialogues

 **Dialogues** are conversational flows the assistant supports.
-They are sets of triggers and assistant responses in ordera and each response can be an *Action* or a *Form*.
+They are sets of triggers and assistant responses in order and each response can be an *Action* or a *Form*.

 ```
 Dialogue: